IBM/chiffre/README.md

 In __Rocket-Chip Assisted Injection__, the fault controller is a provided Rocket Custom Coprocessor (RoCC) called [`LeChiffre`](src/main/scala/chiffre/LeChiffre.scala).
 This can then be used to orchestrate fault injection experiments in external components or inside Rocket itself.
 We provide an example [patch](patches/rocket-chip-fault-cycle.patch) that makes certain control and status registers (CSRs) in rocket fault injectable and a bare metal test program that makes sure this fault injection is working.
-You can run this with the following:
+You can build an emulator with the correct configuration using the following (note: this will clone the `chiffre` repository inside of your Rocket Chip clone directory):

 ``` bash
 git clone https://github.com/freechipsproject/rocket-chip $ROCKETCHIP_DIR